RESOStandards/reso-certification-help/docs/providers.md

 # My Account
 [BACK TO TOP](#table-of-contents)

 Selecting **My Account** at the top of the page displays your user information and the ability to copy or create a new token hash.
-If any of this information is incorrect, please contact RESO at certification@reso.org.
+If any of the information shown on the account is incorrect, please contact RESO at certification@reso.org.

 <br />